 Black Currants have a very strong distinct taste.
-The first flavor is more subtle but while chewing on one you do get something like a slight nutty and hard to describe taste.
+The first flavor is more subtle but while chewing on the one you do get something like a slightly nutty and hard to describe the taste.
 It’s impossible to find another flavor like this in the plant kingdom.

 White Currants are kind of transparent and are more sweet in nature.
 I love them freshly picked form the tree!

 The pink Currants are a cross between red and white Currants.
 They are slightly tart but also sweet.

 Red Currants are rather tart and quite sour compared to the other variations.
 But they do look like real gems.
 Red Currants are more suitable as a red currant jelly or any other preserves such as a cordial as the sourness helps in preserving the fruits.